DanG115/Bing2YT/README.md

 # 🏃‍♀️ Bing?
 Nah.
 Straight to YouTube! 🎯

-Because Bing Videos is like ordering a pizza and getting a coupon for salad dressing.
+Because Bing Videos is like ordering a pizza and getting a discount for salad dressing.
 This extension saves you from Bing’s labyrinth and catapults you straight to YouTube like a magician pulling a rabbit out of a hat—minus the confusion.
 Install it now and tell Bing, "It's not me; it's you."

 ---

 ## ✨ Features

 - **🚀 Instant Freedom**: Bing Videos?
-Never heard of her.
+Never heard of it.
 - **⚡ One-Click Toggle**: Feel like exploring chaos?
 Disable it.
 Prefer order?
 Enable it.
 Either way, it’s fun.
 - **😎 Pure Spite Technology™**: Because life’s too short to let Bing slow you down.
 - **🐇 Blazing Fast Redirects**: Blink, and you’re on YouTube.
 Unless you’re superhuman, you won’t even notice the transition.